WVURAIL/dspira/_posts/2020-08-22-CommandLine_and_Git.md

 order: 3
 permalink: /CommandLine_and_Git/
 meta_description: "Learn the Linux terminal commands and Git steps used in DSPIRA lessons.
 Navigate files, update software, and manage local changes."
+equipment: "A computer with a terminal and Git for the commands.
+No telescope or radio receiver is needed."
+preparation: "Use this introduction before source-based installation.
+Experienced terminal and Git users can continue to their chosen installation guide."
 ---

 Several lessons here open a terminal and start typing.
 If that is unfamiliar